andrewdalpino/SuperCool/README.md

 ## Pretraining

-The first stage of training involves optimizing the regularized reconstruction loss.
+The first stage of training involves minimizing the regularized reconstruction loss to optimize peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) of the upscaled image.
 To start training with the default settings, add your training and testing images to the `./dataset/train` and `./dataset/test` folders respectively and call the pretraining script like in the example below.
 If you are looking for good training sets to start with we recommend the `DIV2K`, `Flicker2K`, and/or Outdoor Scene Train/Test (`OST`) datasets.

 ```
 python pretrain.py